Our News on Newswise

 About

-The American Sociological Association is a non-profit membership association dedicated to advancing sociology as a scientific discipline and profession serving the public good.
+The American Sociological Association, founded in 1905, is a non-profit membership association dedicated to advancing sociology as a scientific discipline and profession, and promoting the use of sociology to address some of society’s most pressing issues.

 Twitter